Quick Reference

 - prevents abuse, maintains service stability, and ensures fair access for all users

-Glossary Term Entry Location: Core Concepts - rate limiting
+Glossary Term Entry Location: Core Concepts, API Fundamentals - rate limiting

 real-time